Wings Air FAQs

 Yes, we can provide our clients with chartered jets through our trusted partners.

 Wings Air does not offer individual seats for sale on charter flights.
 Chartering with us provides you with the convenience of a private flight suited to your schedule.

 To get the desired time slot it’s recommended to book several days, even weeks ahead, especially if you’re traveling during the busy summer months.
 Wings Air may be able to assist with same-day requests if there is availability.

-Charters can be booked by completing and signing a formal quote that is emailed to you by your Wings Air charter representative.
+Charters can be booked by completing and signing the booking form that is emailed to you by your Wings Air charter representative.
 On this document you’ll be able to fill out the required information about the passengers and sign electronically.
-Your charter is confirmed once we receive the signed quote back.
+Your charter will be confirmed once we receive the signed form back.

-Each helicopter has a maximum weight limit that must be maintained for safe operation.
+Each helicopter has space and weight limitations that must be adhered to for safe operation.
 Depending on the number of passengers and the size of the aircraft multiple carry-on bags or small suitcases are OK.
 Large suitcases and oversized items may need to be transported separately on the ground.
-Your charter rep can help arrange luggage transfer if needed.
+Your charter representative can help arrange luggage transfer if needed.

 If the weather is not flyable and you’re not able to reschedule for another day, your charter rep will be happy to arrange a car for you to get you to your destination (if it’s within reasonable driving distance).

 Unfortunately rooftop landings in New York City are not permitted.
 There are 3 heliports in Manhattan open to the general public: West 30th Street Heliport, East 34th Street Heliport and Downtown Manhattan/Wall Street Heliport.